Skip To Main Content

 • Are breastfeeding or plan to breastfeed.
 It is not known if VABYSMO passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you receive VABYSMO.

 • Are taking any medications, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Tell your healthcare provider about every medicine you take.
+Tell your healthcare provider about all the medicines you take.

 What should I avoid while receiving VABYSMO?